Cloud Provisioning

 Specifying Additional Resource Files

-If you need some additional files as part of your test and Taurus fails to detect them automatically, you can attach them to execution using files section:
+If you need some additional files as part of your test, and Taurus fails to detect them automatically, you can attach them to execution using the files section:

 execution: